 Looking after children with learning difficulties

 An ongoing problem we see is that parents of children with any kind of learning difficulty face various struggles.
-Many parents avoid becoming involved in gatherings with family or friends, in order to protect their children from the naïve and discriminatory attitudes in the community.
+Many parents avoid becoming involved in gatherings with family or friends.
+This is in order to protect their children from the naïve and discriminatory attitudes in the community.
 Parents then worry about the future and happiness of their children.

 The unacceptable attitudes can be very detrimental for those affected by it.
-It causes much struggle for the parents and children, preventing them further from realising that there are in fact ways of adapting life to suit various learning difficulties, whether in education, careers, leisure activities, and so on.
+It causes many struggles for the parents and children.
+Preventing them further from realising that there are in fact ways of adapting life to suit various learning difficulties, whether in education, careers, leisure activities, and so on.

 In Islam, we learn that parents are hugely rewarded for the sacrifices and struggles they endure when looking after their children.
-Therefore, a parent who faces further struggles as a result of their child having a learning difficulty, will undoubtedly receive a much greater reward from Allah.
+Therefore, a parent who faces further struggles as a result of their child having a learning difficulty.
+He or she will undoubtedly receive a much greater reward from Allah.
 Indeed, Allah is Al-Adl (The Just).
 We also read in a hadith that Prophet Muhammad (SAW) said:

 Our brothers and sisters who have any kind of difficulty or disability are indeed a part of our own test in this world in terms of how we behave with people, as discrimination is not what Islam teaches us.